Deer Lake Regional Airport

 Deer Lake Regional Airport is located 3 NM north northeast of Deer Lake, Newfoundland and Labrador, Canada.
 It is currently run by the Deer Lake Regional Airport Authority and is the closest airport to Gros Morne National Park and Corner Brook.
-It is the second busiest airport on Newfoundland after St. John's International Airport serving 300,000 passengers annually.
+After St. John's International Airport, it is the second busiest airport in Newfoundland and Labrador.
+Deer Lake Regional Airport serves 300,000 passengers annually.
 Deer Lake Airport serves a large area of Newfoundland, from the Great Northern Peninsula to Channel-Port aux Basques.